-Beneficiary Transfer
+Beneficiary Transfer:

-Beneficiary transfers were established to allow the quota shares held by a person that had recently died to be leased for up to three years while the estate is being settled.
-The IFQ program includes provisions that allow for temporary leasing of catcher vessel IFQ under a survivorship transfer privilege that is limited to the surviving spouse or designated "immediate family member."
-Because the transfer privilege is limited, stake holders and NMFS would benefit from clarifying who has the authority to lease IFQ derived from the decedent's QS.
+Beneficiary transfers were established to allow the quota shares held by a person who had recently died to be leased for up to three years while the estate is being settled.
+The IFQ program includes provisions that allow for temporary leasing of catcher vessel IFQ under a survivorship transfer privilege that is limited to the surviving spouse or designated "immediate family member".
+Because the transfer privilege is limited, stakeholders and NMFS would benefit from clarifying who has the authority to lease IFQ derived from the decedent's QS.
 The Council proposed adding "estate" to the list of persons that can hold QS and would provide the representative of the estate the authority to lease the IFQ derived from those QS for up to three years.
-The action alternatives would also define "immediate family member" in regulation using a definition currently used by other federal agencies.
-Defining "immediate family member" in regulation with a broad definition would allow NMFS to approve transfers by persons that may fall outside of the traditional definition of an "immediate family member".
-NMFS would prefer to rely on a clear definition instead of their interpretation of Council's intent regarding who should be considered an "immediate family member".
+The action alternatives would also define "immediate family member" in regulation using a definition currently used by other Federal agencies.
+Defining "immediate family member" in regulation with a broad definition of an "immediate family member".
+NMFS would prefer to rely on a clear definition instead of the Agency's own interpretation of Council intent regarding who should be considered an "immediate family member".